ericrius1/IndrasNet/README.md

 ACKNOWLEDGEMENTS
 --------------------

-I couldn't have made this without a ton of cool stuff from so many people:
+I couldn't have made this without the inspiration and example code provided by the following people:

 Music: "Moonlight" by Rameses B